ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 ASCA Position

-School counselors and the school counseling programs they design and implement serve a vital role in maximizing student success (Dimmit & Wilkerson, 2012; Olsen, Parikh-Foxx, Flowers, & Algozzine, 2017; Wilkerson, Perusse, & Hughes, 2013).
-School counselors are uniquely qualified and solely eligible to meet the requirements of designing and implementing these programs.
-School counselors recognize that personnel who do not hold a master’s degree in school counseling are not qualified to deliver a school counseling program that supports academic, career and social/emotional development and positively affects achievement for all students.
+School counseling programs serve a vital role in maximizing student success and positively affect achievement for all students.
+School counselors are uniquely qualified and solely eligible to meet the requirements of designing and implementing these programs and recognize that personnel who do not hold a certificate/license in school counseling are not qualified to deliver a school counseling program supporting student academic, career and social/emotional development.

 The Rationale

-Research shows students who attend a school with a fully implemented school counseling program earn higher grades and are better prepared for life after high school (Carey & Dimmitt, 2012; Carey, Harrington, Martin, & Hoffman, 2012; Carey, Harrington, Martin, & Stephenson, 2012; Dimmit & Wilkerson, 2012; Stone & Dahir, 2015; Wood, Wilkerson, Perusse, & Hughes, 2013).
+Research shows students who attend a school with a fully implemented school counseling program earn higher grades and are better prepared for life after high school (ASCA, 2024; Mullen et al., 2019; Savitz-Romer et al., 2022).
 School counselors recognize students face many challenges that may place them at risk for school failure.
 Communities and school districts across the country are seeking solutions to these complex challenges and may establish a variety of positions to address student needs.

 • paraprofessionals